apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  This means at least one ADMIN role must be activated for the user calling the service that has been granted the required permission.
  The entire list of permissions, and their mappings to services are listed in the table that follows.

 b.
-Some services (#'s 1 - 12 listed below) perform organizational verification, comparing the org on the ADMIN role with that on the target user or permission in the HTTP request.
+Some services (#'s 1 - 12 in ARBAC table below) perform organizational verification, comparing the org on the ADMIN role with that on the target user or permission in the HTTP request.
  There are two types of organizations being checked, User and Permission.

- For example, **roleAsgn** and **roleDeasgn**  (9 and 10 below) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.
+ For example, **roleAsgn** and **roleDeasgn**  (9 and 10 in ARBAC table) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.
  There is a similar check on **roleGrant** and **roleRevoke** (11 and 12) verifying the caller has an activated ADMIN role with a perm org unit that matches the ou on the target permission.

 c.
-Some services (#'s 9,10,11,12) perform a range check on the target RBAC role to verify user has matching ADMIN role with authority to assign to user or grant to permission.
+Some services (#'s 9,10,11,12 in ARBAC table) perform a range check on the target RBAC role to verify user has matching ADMIN role with authority to assign to user or grant to permission.
  The Apache Fortress REST **roleAsgn**, **roleDeasgn**, **roleGrant** and **roleRevoke** services will enforce ADMIN authority over the particular RBAC role that is being targeted in the HTTP request.
  These checks are based on a (hierarchical) range of roles, for which the target role must fall inside.